What is the Middle Office?

 The middle office may employ a dedicated legal team that ensures that the legal documents comply with the existing legislation and industry standards.
 The financial control function is performed by the accounting personnel, who prepare financial statements in compliance with existing financial reporting standards.
 IT personnel are responsible for developing software to manage trade activities.

-Sometimes, the middle office is seen as an extension of the back office because it performs functions that were originally performed by the latter.
+Sometimes, the middle office is seen as an extension of the back office because it performs functions originally performed by the latter.
 Nevertheless, the middle office plays an important role in acting as a link between the front office and back office and assists both divisions by capturing and monitoring important market data.

 Qualifications for the Middle Office Staff